Lennox Lewis vs. David Tua: The fight

 Unlike Lewis' previous two fights which did not make it past the second round, this fight went the full 12 rounds.
 Though Lewis landed a right hook early in the first round, cracking one of Tua's ribs, Lewis was unable to gain a knockdown over Tua.
 Nevertheless, Lewis was able to control almost the entire fight, outpunching Tua 674 to 413, while outlanding him 300 to 110 en route to a lopsided unanimous decision.
 All three judges ruled in favor of Lewis with scores of 119–109, 118–110 and 117–111.
+HBO's Harold Lederman had the bout scored 117-111 for Lewis, the AP had it 119-109, while the BBC's John Rawling had it 120-108.

 Aftermath

+After the bout Lewis called out former champ Mike Tyson, saying "If Tyson wants to come to test; I'll put him to rest; Lennox Lewis is the best."
+His manager Frank Maloney said Lewis "will go away now and have a rest, and leave the teams to try and negotiate the next fight - with Tyson".
+He told BBC Radio 5 Live, "He deserves it.
+He was robbed of a fight against Riddick Bowe; he was robbed of a fight with Michael Moorer, when Moorer was in his prime."

 The bout would prove to be the only major championship fight of Tua's career.
 Following his loss to Lewis, Tua took part in a four-man, three fight tournament to determine the IBF's number one contender.
 Tua defeated Danell Nicholson to advance to the final where he would meet Chris Byrd, who ultimately defeated Tua by unanimous decision to earn a match for the IBF Heavyweight title.
-Lewis, meanwhile, followed his victory over Tua with a match against little-known Hasim Rahman.
+Lewis, meanwhile, followed his victory over Tua with a match against little-known Hasim Rahman (who had been stopped by Tua in 1998).
 Despite being a 20–1 underdog, Rahman stunned the boxing world by knocking out Lewis in the fifth round to become the new heavyweight champion.